Distribution-Level Feature Distancing for Machine Unlearning: Towards a Better Trade-off Between Model Utility and Forgetting: Related Work

 \section{Related Work}

 The previous machine unlearning algorithms typically rely on two main concepts: (1) model manipulation, and (2) data manipulation.
-Firstly, various studies have addressed the machine unlearning problem by directly manipulating the parameters of the model to erase specific information.
+Firstly, various studies address the machine unlearning problem by directly manipulating the parameters of the model to erase specific information.
 For instance, the \textit{Fisher Forgetting}~\cite{FisherForgetting} method scrubs the model by directly adding specific noises to the parameters using the inverse of the Fisher information matrix.
 Another approach, SCRUB~\cite{SCRUB}, improves forgetting performance by using a teacher model that is a clone of the original model.
 This method trains the unlearned model by minimizing the KL divergence between the output probability of the unlearned model ($\theta_{unlearned}$) and that of the teacher model ($\theta_{teacher}$).
 Similarly, the BadTeaching~\cite{BadTeaching} method employs three models: a competent teacher, an incompetent teacher, and a student (unlearned model $\theta_{unlearned}$).
 The student model is trained to mimic the competent teacher on the $D_{retain}$ while following the incompetent teacher on the $D_{forget}$.
-These methods highlight the effectiveness of teacher-student models in enhancing machine unlearning performance.
+These methods highlight the effectiveness of teacher-student models in enhancing unlearning performance.

 On the other hand, some methods focus on data manipulation.
-For example, UNSIR~\cite{UNSIR} generates artificial noise that is added to the data to maximize the loss values for a specific target class that needs to be forgotten.
+For example, UNSIR~\cite{UNSIR} generates noise that is added to the data to maximize the loss values for a specific target class that needs to be forgotten.
 Training on these error-maximized data points has shown good forgetting performance.
-Building on this, another method~\cite{Zeroshot} uses \textit{samples to be retained} to improve unlearning scores, extending the work of UNSIR.
-Similarly, recent works~\cite{Instance_Unlearn} use intentionally perturbing noise to increase the loss value, focusing primarily on error-maximizing synthesized images to achieve a high forgetting score.
+Building on this, another method~\cite{Zeroshot} uses \textit{samples to be retain} to improve unlearning scores, extending the work of UNSIR.
+Similarly, recent works~\cite{Instance_Unlearn} use perturbing noise to increase the loss value, focusing primarily on error-maximizing synthesized images to achieve a high forgetting score.

-However, we argue that this error-maximizing approach can easily lead to \textbf{correlation collapse}, where the useful correlations between features and labels degrade.
+Despite their effectiveness in achieving high forgetting scores, we argue that this error-maximizing approach can easily lead to \textbf{correlation collapse} (Figure~\ref{fig:collapse}), where the useful correlations between features and labels degrade.
 Our work addresses these challenges by focusing on distribution-level changes rather than instance-level perturbations, which will be elaborated upon in the subsequent sections.